Barbershop Websites: 20 Design Examples (2026)

 3. Give every barber a real profile.
 Name, photo, specialties, personality.
 Church Barber and Scotch Pine did this best.
 Customers want to know who they’re booking with before they walk in, and a personal bio turns “any available barber” into “I want to see Henry.”

 4. Put your full pricing on the site.
 Heritage Barbershop and East Nashville show every service with price and duration.
-Hiding your prices doesn’t create mystery.
-It creates friction and sends visitors to the competitor who answers the question.
+Hiding prices just sends visitors to the competitor who answers the question.

 5. Embed your Google reviews.
 South Austin and BarberX both pull live Google reviews directly onto the homepage.
 If you have 50+ Google reviews at 4.5 stars or better, they should be on your site, not just on Google.
 Visitors trust reviews they know you can’t curate.